This is the second in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 1. Field observation (with more or less participation)

-2. Conversational analysis (based on audio or video recordings)
+2. Conversational or discourse analysis (based on audio or video recordings)

 3. Interviewing and other quasi-experimental procedures (dangerous in the current context).